Whitewater rafting case where one of the claims is the employer should have provided eye protection during the rafting trip.

 Two issues surface here.
 The first is the allegation that white-water rafting requires you to have eye protection.
 However, the second has possibly greater results.
 The complaint of not providing enough safety gear is not against the raft company, but against the plaintiff’s employer who booked the trip.
 The allegation is the employer who booked the trip had a duty to provide proper gear for the trip.

-This shifts the burden away from the people who understand the risks, rafting companies, to people who do not understand the risks, companies, churches, groups that book raft trips.
+This shifts the burden away from the people who understand the risks, rafting companies, to people who do not understand the risks, companies, churches, and groups that book raft trips.
 Every raft company might be able to argue successfully, that the standards in the industry are to provide a PFD.

-However, the company will have to rely on the industry standards of whitewater rafting (or any other sport or recreational activity) but then check to see if there is a higher standard of care owed to employees.
+However, the company will have to rely on the industry standards of whitewater rafting (or any other sport or recreational activity) and then check to see if there is a higher standard of care owed to employees.

 Here the plaintiff seemed to lose most of here employment law claims.
 The decision indicates she was denied worker’s compensation for her injuries.
 However, if the activity was argued to be part of her employment, then this may create a greater duty and a greater reluctance on the part of corporations to do team building events.